Skip to main content

 require_authbooleanRequire a BT-API-KEY request header for authentication and authorization

-request_transformProxy Transform(Optional) Request Transform which will be executed against the proxy request before sending to the destination.
+request_transformProxy Request Transform(Optional) Request Transform which will be executed against the proxy request before sending to the destination.

-response_transformProxy Transform(Optional) Response Transform which will be executed against the destination's response before returning the proxy response.
+response_transformProxy Response Transform(Optional) Response Transform which will be executed against the destination's response before returning the proxy response.

 application_idstring(Optional) This Application's API key is injected into a pre-configured BasisTheory JS SDK instance passed into the transform.
 Must be a public or private Application Type.